 - 6th grade watershed education

 - Brain Pop Gizmos learning system

 Fish / In-Stream Restoration Work

-Sherman County Watershed Council has partnered with the Sherman County SWCD as well with OWEB to successfully complete two Watershed Assessments.
+Sherman County Area Watershed Council has partnered with the Sherman County SWCD as well with OWEB to successfully complete two Watershed Assessments.
 One was completed in the Grass Valley Canyon Watershed and the second was in the Pine Hollow/Jackknife Watershed.
 Click here to view the Grass Valley Canyon Assessment; Click here to view the Pine Hollow/Jackknife Assessment.